 - Make sure that the wall is made weather resistant consistent with building codes.
-If no wrap is used, flash a minimum of 10" up from the bottom, hanging the flashing at least 1/4" over the bottom of the sill plate. - Install the skirt board as shown below securing it the same as a trim board (page 8) - If a drip cap is used, glue the cap onto the board.
+If no wrap is used, flash a minimum of 10" up from the bottom, hanging the flashing at least 1/4" over the bottom of the sill plate. - Install the skirt board as shown below securing it the same as a trim board (page 8). - If a drip cap is used, glue the cap onto the board.

-Beaded, Shiplap, and Nickle Gap Planking for Soffit/Ceilings
+Conceal Beaded Planking Soffit/Ceilings